 What does “kotoshi” mean in Japanese?

 Native speakers say “kotoshi” to mean ‘this year’ in Japanese.
-Perhaps, some Japanese learners know this word well as it is often used in Japanese conversations.
+Perhaps, some Japanese learners know this word as it is often used in Japanese conversations.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through an example sentence.
-My explanations would help Japanese learners to understand “kotoshi” more clearly.
+My explanations would help Japanese learners understand “kotoshi” more clearly.
 Then, let’s get started!

 Contents